tjsiledar/readit/README.md

 **Key Takeaway**: We map the activations obtained from the trained wav2vec 2.0 model to the brain activity and measure the similarity using Pearson correlation R (higher is better).
 Representations learned by our model map to those obtained from brain.

 ### Can brain-like representations be generated using self supervised modeling?
 We compare three different models.
-An untrained wav2vec 2.0 model, a model train with a self-supervised objective, and a supervised model trained for phonetic prediction from the same 600h of speech.
+An untrained wav2vec 2.0 model, a model train with a self-supervised objective, and a supervised model trained for phonetic prediction from the same 600 hrs of speech.
 <p>
     <img src="figure2.png" alt><br>
     <em>Figure 2: Self-supervised learning for wav2vec 2.0 is enough to generate brain-like representations</em>